I read recently in an article by Spill that on average we tell people we’re fine 14 times every week – but only mean it twice.

 There are many businesses really thinking about and putting so much effort into their employee wellbeing programmes.
 They understand how to engage and support their teams and truly see the bigger picture.

-If you’re looking for new ideas to keep your employee wellbeing programme relevant and engaging – read on.
+If you’re looking for new ideas to improve your employee wellbeing programme – read on.

 At a glance: